NavdeepBrar03/LinuxAssignment3/Assignment3.md

      - `passwd`: Command to set or change the user's password.
      - `[username]`: Placeholder for the username.

-     ### Purpose: To securely set a password for the new user.

 ## Step Two: SSH Setup for New User

 1. **Copy `.ssh` directory from root to the new user's home directory:**
+    **Objective**: To copy SSH configuration from root to the new user.
    - Copy command:
      ```bash
      sudo cp -R /root/.ssh /home/[username]/